Terms of enrolment for international students

 3.2.
 An approved insurance policy is a condition of enrolment.
 Holders of all visa types are required to have approved insurance for the duration of their study.
 A student visa holder is also required to have approved health and travel insurance for the duration of their visa or until they depart New Zealand, whichever comes first.

 3.3.
 The default approved insurance policy is the Studentsafe Inbound University Policy premium.
 Enrolled international students will be charged the Studentsafe Inbound University Policy premium.
-The Studentsafe University Policy premium must be paid unless the University of Auckland approves the use of an alternative insurance policy and an Insurance Waiver Form is submitted by the Insurance Waiver Application deadline prior to the start of the Semester/Quarter, or within a month of their enrolment start date for doctoral students.
-Please see our website for application deadline dates, forms and further details.
+The Studentsafe Inbound University Policy premium must be paid unless the University of Auckland approves the use of an alternative insurance policy.
+An Insurance Waiver Form is submitted by the Insurance Waiver Application deadline prior to the start of the Semester/Quarter, or on the 2nd Friday after your programme start date (Doctoral).
 For more information contact email@example.com or www.auckland.ac.nz/is-insurance.

 4. Recognition of prior learning